selency/michelangelo/README.md

 ## Customize
 Inside the node package directory, go to `kss_styleguide/custom-template/kss-assets/css/` to change the styling of this theme.
 Run `sass --watch --sourcemap=none kss.scss:kss.css` to watch for changes and compile the scss files.

-You can quickly change the primary color by changing the value of the variable `$cowabunga` in `kss-settings.scss`.
+You can quickly change the primary color by changing the value of the variable `$cowabunga` in `_settings.scss`.